jdlich/shopify-bones/README.md

 ## Shopify Bones

 Shopify Bones is a base Shopify theme designed for creating themes from scratch.
-If you're looking for a stripped down liquid skeleton with lean semantic markup (including the customer area), this is it.
+If you're looking for a stripped down liquid skeleton with lean semantic markup, this is it.
 No comments, no classes.
+Includes customer area.
 Foundation 5 grid dropped in for convenience.

 ## Installing the Theme